mavlink/mavlink-camera-manager/README.md

 <!-- TODO: #### Receiving a stream from a video player like VLC -->

-#### Receiving a stream from a MAVLink ground control stations like QGroundControl
+#### Receiving a stream from a MAVLink ground control station like QGroundControl

 The video should automatically popup if you are using any modern GCS, like QGroundControl, that has support for MAVLink camera messages.